 - Any other symptom of AFM

-There is no clear way to prevent AFM.
+There is no known way to prevent AFM.
 Having a

-Take these steps to help avoid viral infection:
+Take these steps to help avoid viral infections:

 - Wash hands frequently with soap and water, especially before eating.

 - Avoid close contact with people who have a viral infection.